-Children Injuries Lawyers in Austin
+Child Injury Lawyers in Austin

-Falls are the leading cause of nonfatal injury followed by being struck by or against an object, and animal bites or insect stings.
-Other common causes of injury are:
+Children are also commonly injured when they are struck by or against an object, or from animal bites or insect stings.
+Other common causes of injuries in children include:

 - Playground equipment

 - Ingesting household products

 - Swimming-related accidents

 - Household fires

 - Gunshot injuries

 - Motor vehicle accidents